grezniczek/redcap_survey_auth/README.md

 Release | Description
 ------- | ---------------------
-v1.0.0  | Initial release.
-v1.1.0  | Bugfixes (IE11 compatibility).
-v1.1.1  | Add call to `disableUserBasedSettingPermissions()` in order to support older REDCap versions.
-Fixed the bug that REDCap's LDAP configuration was not available (the module would only work for explicitly set LDAP configurations). v1.2.0  | This version does not perform AJAX requests any more and can operate (with limitations) without providing an API token. v1.2.1  | Bug fixes, more detailed logging. v1.2.2  | Fix a regression regarding `disableUserBasedSettingPermissions()` that was added in v1.1.1. v1.2.3  | Compatibility fix for older REDCap versions.
+v1.2.4  | Add the option to use custom LDAP mappings for email and full name. v1.2.3  | Compatibility fix for older REDCap versions. v1.2.2  | Fix a regression regarding `disableUserBasedSettingPermissions()` that was added in v1.1.1. v1.2.1  | Bug fixes, more detailed logging. v1.2.0  | This version does not perform AJAX requests any more and can operate (with limitations) without providing an API token. v1.1.1  | Add call to `disableUserBasedSettingPermissions()` in order to support older REDCap versions.
+Fixed the bug that REDCap's LDAP configuration was not available (the module would only work for explicitly set LDAP configurations). v1.1.0  | Bugfixes (IE11 compatibility). v1.0.0  | Initial release.